 “Property taxes are,” as one authority puts it, “yearly taxes charged by the state and local governments (city and county) for each parcel of real estate within their borders.
 Typically, these taxes are governed by state laws, but assessed and collected by the county ad valorem (“according to value”).
 After a home has been officially appraised by the county, the property tax for that home is calculated by applying a certain tax rate to the value of the property.”

-The amount of your property taxes in Los Angeles is typically determined primarily by the financial needs and the corresponding yearly budgetary constraints of the local government(s), which usually comprises city, county, and school districts.
+The amount of your property taxes in Riverside is typically determined primarily by the financial needs and the corresponding yearly budgetary constraints of the local government(s), which usually comprises city, county, and school districts.
 In addition, some states have state property taxes.

 The purpose of property taxes is to provide the money needed to fund such services as: